KomMonitor/kommonitor-importer/README.md

 }
 ```
 If the time series is encoded in a way like the example above, you have to provide multiple time series mappings.
 For
-each time step you have to define, which property contains the corresponding indicator value.
+each time step you have to define, which property contains the corresponding _Indicator_ value.
 Note, that in such a case
 you have to provide the timestamp within the mapping, rather than defining the property that holds the timestamp information.
 ```json
 {